ocfl-archive/gocfl/pkg/ocfl/object/docs/LOADER.md

 }
 ```

-The high-level function `initocfl.LoadObject` is the recommended way to load objects as it automates version detection and extension setup.
+The high-level function `ocfl.LoadObject` is the recommended way to load objects as it automates version detection and extension setup.

 ---
 - [Object Documentation Overview](README.md)